 Recommendations: X continue as planned

-continue with modifications

-discontinue

-- This project was funded for \$120,000 in FY 2010 - This report is based on informal discussions with the project analysts.
-An on-site project review is scheduled for December 3 that will provide more detailed information. - Project Team: Max Perchanok (Champion), Bill Hoffman, Dawn Gustafson, Joe Doherty, Sheldon Drobot, Neil Hawkins
+- This project was funded for \$120,000 in FY 2010 - Project Team: Max Perchanok (Champion), Bill Hoffman, Dawn Gustafson, Joe Doherty, Sheldon Drobot, Neil Hawkins

-Project: 2010-04: RWIS Sensor Density Grid Champion: Bill Hoffman, Nevada Department of Transportation Status: This project is new for FY 2010.
-The team is planning a kickoff meeting.
-Approximate % Complete: 5 % Barriers/Issues: None Recommendations: X continue as planned continue with modifications discontinue
+Project: 2010-04: RWIS Sensor Density Grid

+- This project is new for FY 2010. - The team is planning a kickoff meeting. - One approach may be to have InTrans staff do a literature review. - A mini-meeting has been scheduled for the Boulder board meeting.

+Recommendations: X continue as planned continue with modifications discontinue

-- This project was funded for \$100,000 in FY 2010 - Project Team: Kirk Carpenter (champion), Jack Stickel, Ralph Patterson, Dawn Gustafson, Max Perchanok, Sheldon Drobot, Mike Adams, Jason Norville, Dean Kernan, Tina Greenfield
+- This project was funded for \$100,000 in FY 2010 - Project Team: Max Perchanok (champion), Jack Stickel, Ralph Patterson, Dawn Gustafson, Sheldon Drobot, Mike Adams, Jason Norville, Dean Kernan, Tina Greenfield

+September 22, 2010

-Project: 2010-05: Determining RPU and Sensor Failure Champion: Jack Stickel , Alaska Department of Transportation and Public Facilities Status: This project is new for FY 2010.
-The team is scheduling a meeting to coordinate the approach.
-Approximate % Complete: 5 % Barriers/Issues: None Recommendations: X continue as planned continue with modifications discontinue
+Project: 2010-05: Determining RPU and Sensor Failure

+Champion: Jack Stickel, Alaska Department of Transportation and Public Facilities

+- This project is new for FY 2010. - The team is scheduling a meeting to coordinate the approach.

+Recommendations: X continue as planned continue with modifications discontinue